WHO WE ARE

 Vascular and Non-Vascular Applications — Pathology-Driven Use

-In addition to vascular indications, our CE-certified ELUTAX “3”-OTW catheter is indicated for fibrotic and atherosclerotic strictures in anatomical conduits — including the arteries and veins of the upper and lower limbs, the subclavian and innominate veins, as well as non-vascular passageways such as the ureter and urethra.
+In addition to vascular indications, our ELUTAX “3”-OTW catheter is indicated for fibrotic and atherosclerotic strictures in anatomical conduits according our Ukranian Certificate and other national approvals.

-These applications are specifically supported by clinical evidence and recognized within the pathology-based intended purpose defined in our IFU and technical documentation under the Medical Devices Directive (93/42/EEC, MDD).
+These applications are specifically supported by clinical evidence and recognized within the pathology-based intended purpose defined in our IFU and technical documentation.
+However, the IFU for each country may be different and the IFU is defining the scope of the device in these countries.

 Sales and Distribution